litchipi/blog/posts/rust/containers_in_rust/part7.md

 }
 ```

-### Conditionnal syscalls restriction
+### Conditional syscalls restriction

 Syscalls can be restricted when a particular condition is met.
 For this, we create a rule that takes a value and return wether
 the permission should be set or not.
 As we have a basic usage of
-this functionnality, we simply test wether the variable is *equal* or not
+this functionality, we simply test wether the variable is *equal* or not
 to an expected value.

 Let's create the `refuse_if_comp` function implementing this: